-(iii) Building modelling
+(iii) Building modelling for daylight simulation

 For this step, we produced the masterplan model of seven towers with one building outline option each time.
 We worked by three steps.
 First, we mapped each building outline seven times to the seven points indicating the building locations.
 Second, we extruded the building outlines by 100m and provided contour lines indicating the 3m floor heights.
 Third, we refined the mesh density of all facades to ensure the biggest grid width was equal or less than 1m, in order to compile the requirement of daylight analysis specifications.
 (Fig. 0 – (iii))